Look for these helpful signs & plaques along the Shawshank Trail!

 Ashland, OH 44805

-This location is drive by only as the bank has closed.
-Photos can be taken from the outside of the building.
+Drive by only as the bank has closed.
+We encourage photos taken from the outside of the building.

 He visits a dozen banks throughout the day leaving with Warden Norton's money in the sum of $370,000.
 Before Andy leaves, he hands the teller a letter for their outgoing mail.
 The letter was addressed to the Portland Daily Bugle where Andy had mailed the black ledger and files of Warden Norton, which would make breaking news the next day.
 The vault door, teller line and one of the offices upstairs were a part of this film.